-The additionality of the PCEMs is defined in the methodologies developed by the VPCE; the developer of the initiative must support the additionality of the project according to the selected methodology in the PDD.
+Project additionality is defined in the programme methodologies; the developer must support the additionality of the project according to the selected methodology in the PDD.

 The first review of the additionality must be carried out by the VVB in charge of validation.
-The additionality should be reviewed by the VPCE technical team during the validation approval or joint validation and verification stage.
+The additionality should be reviewed by the programme technical team during the validation approval or joint validation and verification stage.

-During the implementation of the PCEM, an additionality analysis must be performed when new instances are added in grouped projects and reviewed by the VVB during verifications.
+During the implementation of the project, an additionality analysis must be performed when new instances are added in grouped projects and reviewed by the VVB during verifications.